A watched pot never boils

 There are no gains without pains.

 Early to bed and early to rise makes a man healthy, wealthy and wise.

 Plough deep while sluggards sleep and you shall have corn to sell and to keep.

 Have you something to do tomorrow?
 Do it today.

-Amongst many other callings, Franklin was a noted diplomat and during his time as American minister to Paris he was directed by the King of France to write a report on Franz Mesmer's controversial theory of 'animal magnetism'.
+Amongst many other callings, Franklin was a noted diplomat and during his time as United States envoy to France he was directed by the King to write a report on Franz Mesmer's controversial theory of 'animal magnetism'.
 In the report, published in 1785, Franklin included this text:

 Finally another Breakfast is ordered.
 One Servant runs for fresh Water, another for Coals.
 The Bellows are plied with a will.
 I was very Hungry; it was so late; "a watched pot is slow to boil," as Poor Richard says.

 Actually, Franklin ought to have written "as Poor Richard might have said", as the proverb isn't found in any of the Poor Richard almanacs.
 That's a moot point however, Franklin and Poor Richard being one and the same.

 Of course, Franklin was also a celebrated scientist and would have been aware that watching a pot has no effect on how long it takes to boil.
 Like many of the most effective proverbs, this one is poetic rather than literal.